 - No one seems to understand why Lum is in love with Ataru, particularly her many admirers.
 For the record, Ataru has no idea either.

 - Played with Spider-Man.
-In an high school reunion, this is reaction from Peter's old schoolmates (and jocks) when discover that Peter (they remember him just as a nerd Butt-Monkey) is married with Mary Jane, a super-model.
+In a high school reunion, this is the reaction from Peter's old schoolmates (and jocks) when discovering that Peter (they remember him just as a nerd Butt-Monkey) is married to Mary Jane, a super-model.